dotnet/dotnet-docker/samples/unit-testing-in-container.md

 ENTRYPOINT ["dotnet", "test", "--logger:trx"]
 ```

 By default, if you build this Dockerfile, you will get a working app in a container, and no tests will be run.
-The `test` stage costs very little by being present if you don't specfically target it.
-In this case, the `ENTRYPOINT` that is added by the `test` stage is overwritten by the final `ENTRYPOINT` in the Dockerfile.
+The `test` stage costs very little by being present if you don't specifically target it.
+In the default case, the `ENTRYPOINT` that is added by the `test` stage is overwritten by the final `ENTRYPOINT` in the Dockerfile.

 You can try that using the following commands: